LFKoning/cookiecutter-package/README.md

 ## Package creation

-After filling in the information, you should see a new folder with your package's name in your working directory.
+After filling in the required information, you should see a new folder with your package's name in the working directory.
 This folder contains the folder structure and files for your newly created package.

 Depending on the choices you made, `cookiecutter` will have also: